imeka/trk-io/README.rst

 TODOs
 -----

+- Still missing a writing test for Endianness.
 - Handle colors.
 Can read a colored file but will ignore the color information.
   Idem for all scalars and properties.
 - Publish on ``crates.io``.
+- Open trk file only once.
+- Remove ``Streamlines::lengths`` as it seems only ``offsets`` is required.
 - Create some binary tools using this lib, e.g. show_affine, count_tracks,
   pruning, strip_info, etc.
 - Support for ``ops.Range``, e.g. ``streamlines[0..10]``